 Any examples in the guidance are provided as a starting point to show how services can meet (or exceed) the requirement.
 Services may choose to use other approaches better suited to their needs as long as they comply with the criteria.

-The following activities will support you in ensuring that all adults are familiar with the evacuation procedures:
+The following activities will support you in ensuring that all adults are familiar with the emergency drill procedures:

 - Training as part of new staff and educator’s induction.